The Playbook On

 Across all media platforms, keep a relentless emphasis on the positive

 Leading with personal and positive messages can help reshape the narrative around the disease from helplessness to hopefulness.

-Allow patients to make their own decisions and reach their own conclusions
+Allow those living with the disease to make their own decisions and reach their own conclusions

-Every patient’s experience with a disease is different.
+Every person's experience with a disease is different.
 There’s no set playbook.
 While the resources you provide can help, they’re not the only way to do things -- listen, learn and adapt.

 Below are worksheets to get you started in shaping your organizing approach.
 They can be downloaded or saved in your queue by clicking the flag in the top left corner of each worksheet tile and emailed to yourself in the top right corner of your screen to begin work immediately as you shape your future movement.
 To access worksheets across all categories of this Playbook click "see all worksheets."
 Nervous?
 Don't be.
 You got this.